Translational & Basic Science Research Center Menu

 At our center, researchers explore a wide range of topics, including:

-The work is being conducted in collaboration with University Hospitals Case Medical Center, University Hospitals Rainbow Babies & Children’s Hospital, University Hospitals Seidman Cancer Center, and the Biomedical Engineering Department at Case Western Reserve University School of Medicine.
+The work is being conducted in collaboration with University Hospitals Cleveland Medical Center, University Hospitals Rainbow Babies & Children’s Hospital, University Hospitals Seidman Cancer Center, and the Biomedical Engineering Department at Case Western Reserve University School of Medicine.

 or use our Online Request Form